flashbots/suave-specs/specs/rigil/mevm.md

 BuildEthBlock(ctx context.Context, buildArgs *types.BuildBlockArgs, txs types.Transactions) (*engine.ExecutionPayloadEnvelope, error)
 ```

-Domain-specific services which seek to be used by SUAVE must implement the methods in this namespace.
+Domain specific services which seek to be used by SUAVE must implement the methods in this namespace.
 More details will be expanded in future iterations.

+##  Precompile Call Authorization
+`checkIsPrecompileCallAllowed` implements the access control functionality.
+It validates whether a precompile and associated callers are authorized to access specific data.
+Key security functionality is as follows:

+1. **Universal Access**: If data allows the "any peeker", the function searches the `CallerStack` for a caller different from the precompile, granting access upon finding one.

+2. **Restricted Access and Validation**:
+   - The function checks if the precompile is explicitly authorized to access bid data.
+   - It then validates each caller in the `CallerStack` against the `AllowedPeekers` list.
+If an authorized caller is found, access is granted.

+3. **Error Handling**:
+   - Access is denied, with an error returned, if no authorized caller is found or if the precompile lacks authorization and is not a special case (like confStore addresses).

+## Security and Confidentiality

+`checkIsPrecompileCallAllowed` ensures that either the precompile or one of its callers must be authorized for access, enhancing security by strict validation of permissions.
+This approach is necessary for maintaining data integrity and preventing unauthorized access, but ultimately not entirely sufficient for total confidentiality.
+Future iterations will delve deeper into encryption methodologies, access controls, and auditing mechanisms to fortify data privacy further, as well as Trusted Execution Environment to ensure access control is maintained.